joslarson/taktil/README.md

 > **Note:** Don't miss the `-g` flag here as this installs the package globally, adding the the `taktil` command to your path.

-If you'd rather use Taktil without the CLI, you can install it locally into an existing project like so:
+If you'd rather use Taktil without the CLI, you can manually install it locally into an existing project like so:

 ```bash
 $ npm install taktil